afcarl/toolbox/README.md

 toolbox
 =======

-Short functions reused across projects
+Short functions reused across projects, used in a support role.